developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/licensing/index.md

 #### Licensed Scenario

-Running an existing scanning app with multi-barcode capability enabled on a MDNA-licensed Zebra Professional device with EMDK 8.0 will perform as expected.
+Running an existing scanning app with multi-barcode capability enabled on a MDNA-licensed Zebra Professional device with EMDK 8.0 (and later) will perform as expected.

 #### Unlicensed Scenario